 Referral Criteria: What are this program's requirements for client referrals and connections?
-Referral Criteria 1: Referrals Group facilitators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate.
+Referral Criteria 1: ReferralsGroup facilitators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate.
+Referral Criteria 2: Connections The goal is 100% of participants served should have at least one successful connection per program year.
+80% is the minimum requirement for compliance.

-Other Criteria: Are there other progr am criteria that exist?
-Other Criteria 1 Other Criteria 1 Group facilitators should have ongoing consultation and coaching as they lead their group, especially before they become certified in the Basic Program.
+Other Criteria 1 All data must be entered within the First Steps Data Collection System within 5 days of service.
+Data entries will be checked quarterly (Quarterly Progress Reports) to ensure model fidelity.
+Other Criteria 2 Group facilitators should have ongoing consultation and coaching as they lead their group, especially before they become certified in the Basic Program.
 Our recommended consultation schedule is for Group Facilitators to have site calls with an IY trainer or mentor while they are leading groups until the point that they become accredited as group facilitators.
-Other Criteria 2 2 Supervisors will hold a weekly staff meeting to provide reflective supervision and weekly individualized reflective supervision meetings to review client recruitment and retention, guideline compliance, and programmatic data reviews.
+Other Criteria 2 Supervisors will hold a weekly staff meeting to provide reflective supervision and weekly individualized reflective supervision meetings to review client recruitment and retention, guideline compliance, and programmatic data reviews.
 Other Criteria 3 Group facilitators collect weekly parent evaluations.
-Note: Group leaders must complet e session checklists and evaluations after each group session.
+Note: Group leaders must complete session checklists and evaluations after each group session.
 Other Criteria 4 Group facilitators collect a post-group final evaluation.
 Other Criteria 5 Local Partnership must administer client satisfaction surveys at least annually.

+Program Name Code 238

-Program Name Positive Parenting Program (Triple P) - Level 2 Code 238 Program Area Parenting
+Positive Parenting Program (Triple P) - Level 2

+Program Area Parenting